Using a wide drywall trowel to skim coat over heavy wall texture, flattening the surface as the joint compound is pulled smooth

 Step 2: Roll On Joint Compound for a Low-Dust Skim Coat

 Stir the joint compound until smooth (a drill with a mixing attachment makes this so much easier!).
-Load a paint roller and work in small sections, a few feet wide.
-Roll on an even coat to cover the textured wall.
+Then grab your roller.
+For this project, you’ll want to use a textured roller sleeve so it picks up and applies a good amount of joint compound to the wall.

 Step 3: Smooth the Skim Coat with a 24-Inch Knockdown Knife